Cross Fibre Release: How It Works and When to Use It

 Want to try it?
 Ask your therapist for a demo or watch a reputable video showing proper hand position and pressure.
 A guided session will teach you when to push and when to back off.
 Done right, cross fibre release is a compact, practical tool to free tissue and speed rehab.

-The Power and Promise of Cross Fibre Release
+Experience the Healing Power of Cross Fibre Release

-The Power and Promise of Cross Fibre Release
+Unlocking the Power of Cross Fibre Release Techniques